vvmc/vvmc.github.io/pages/docs/business-admin-guides/manage.md

 ### Result
 The application uses payment dates, the total amount for the activity, and the employee's pay group to calculate the amount and number of payments.

-Each duration activity pay assignment triggers a *Payroll Activity Payment* event for each scheduled payment.
+Each activity pay assignment triggers a *Payroll Activity Payment* event for each scheduled payment.
 Payroll processes these assignments similarly to one-time payments.
 Each activity assignment row creates its own pay result.

-You can view current and historical duration activity, compensation, and pay change history from the worker profile.
+You can view current and historical activity, compensation, and pay change history from the worker profile.
 Other reports include:
-* **Duration Activity Pay Assignments**
+* **Activity Pay Assignments**
-* **Duration Activity Payment Details**
+* **Activity Payment Details**
-* **Eligible Duration Activities for Employee**
+* **Eligible Activities for Employee**
 * **Activity Pay - Remaining Balance Costing Estimates**
 * **Audit - Inactive Employee Jobs with Open Activity Pay**

-Whenever you change duration activity assignments, The application recalculates the payment schedule and amount.
+Whenever you change activity assignments, The application recalculates the payment schedule and amount.
 Changes that affect the total amount can cause changes to the scheduled payment amounts.
 Extending the payment end date results in more but smaller payments.

-{% include note.html content="We recommend that you avoid using on-demand checks to pay employees for duration activities.
-The application doesn't include on-demand check payments on duration activity pay reports.
+{% include note.html content="We recommend that you avoid using on-demand checks to pay employees for activities.
+The application doesn't include on-demand check payments on activity pay reports.
 If you use on-demand checks, then manually adjust the Total Amount to avoid double payment." %}